-- We USUALLY compost – Raw meat, bones, seafood, and shellfish are accepted on a case by case basis.
-GoZERO will be able to accept these items all the time as soon as its community food waste compostery is up and running.
-Stay tuned for more on this.
+- We USUALLY compost – Raw meat, bones, seafood, and shellfish are accepted on a case-by-case basis.
+GoZERO will be able to accept these items all the time at the community food waste compostery.

 Who can use the compost facilities in Dublin?